-The tests may find that there is no problem with the breast tissue.
-This means that the first mammogram showed an abnormal area in the breast, but further tests didn’t find a problem.
-The first mammogram is called a false-positive result.
-You won’t need to have any further tests or treatment and can go back to the screening unit for a routine mammogram in three years’ time.
+This means the first mammogram showed an abnormal area in the breast, but further tests did not find a problem.
+The first mammogram result is called a false-positive result.
+You will not need to have any further tests or treatment.
+You will be invited back for a routine mammogram in three years (depending on your age).

-Many false-positive results are due to tiny deposits of calcium in the milk ducts, known as microcalcification.
-Microcalcification occurs in many women over the age of 50 and is usually harmless.
+Many false-positive results are caused by tiny deposits of calcium in the milk ducts.
+This is known as microcalcification.
+This happens in many women over the age of 50 and is usually harmless.